HER2 over-expression constitutes around 20% of all breast cancer.

 - Average/ median overall survival for HER2 over-expressed breast cancer now ranges from 25.1 – 56.5 months.

-The gold standard first-line treatment for advanced breast cancer with HER2 over-expressed is dual blockage with HER2-targeting agents plus chemotherapy, which offers best results so far.
+The recommended first-line treatment for advanced breast cancer with HER2 over-expressed is dual blockage with HER2-targeting agents plus chemotherapy, which offers best results so far.

 Subsequent treatments after progression from initial HER2-targeted treatment are also important to achieve maximal survival (I will write more about subsequent lines of treatment soon).